 - Measure in 8cm from point F to point I, mark point.
 Measure down 5cm from point F to find point J.

 - Draw a slight curve from point I to J to create the armhole curve.
 Add a 1cm seam allowance on the outer edge of the line.

-There are 3 tiers to form the body of this dress.
-These are just large rectangles long.
+There are three tiers to form the body of this dress.
+These are just rectangles.

 Its best to just measure and cut these out directly on the fabric rather than making pattern pieces but do what works best for you!

 To work out the correct measurements to fit your bodice size follow the equation below.